juliuste/vbb-change-positions/readme.md

 ## Installation and Usage

-If you're using `JavaScript`, you can use the module by installing:
+If you're using `JavaScript`, you can use the package by installing:

 ```shell
 npm install vbb-change-positions